-Matt Deggs joins Sam Houston State as the school's eighth head baseball coach, Athletics Director Bobby Williams announced Friday.
+Matt Deggs was hired as Sam Houston State's eighth head baseball coach on June 27.
 The former hitting coach for Louisiana-Lafayette, Texas A&M and Arkansas will bring his aggressive offensive approach to the Bearkats.

 "I am very humbled and honored to have this opportunity and it is a privilege for me and my family to come be a part of Sam Houston State," Deggs said.
 "I'm excited for the opportunity to lead the Bearkats in this new era of baseball and to be a great steward of the program that Mark Johnson and David Pierce did such a great job leading.
 We're ready to hit the ground running."